• About WordPress

 A Sensory Meditation Room For Adults & Children

-January 18, 2016 by thebearthinstitute 1 Comment
+By thebearthinstitute 1 Comment

 Note: The computerized aspect of this experience is optional.
 You can use whatever tools you want to create your own sensory meditation room.
 Mine actually does not look like this anymore.
 I change it every month or so…and electronics are not always involved.
 I love experimenting and trying new things!